 We’ll obviously be focusing heavily on price and value for this ranking, but we also want to make sure that any service we recommend comes with a solid feature set, good security and solid privacy protections.

-When looking purely at value, Sync.com is the winner, as you can see in our cloud storage pricing comparison.
-Icedrive and pCloud aren’t far behind, and all three are feature-rich cloud storage services with excellent security and privacy.
+When looking purely at value, Internxt is the winner. pCloud and Icedrive aren’t far behind, and all three are affordable cloud storage services with excellent security and privacy.

-Next is Google Drive, which is great for collaboration and ease of use, at the cost of privacy.
-Finally there’s MEGA, which is a bit more expensive than the other entries on the list, but it still provides better value than the likes of Dropbox or Microsoft OneDrive.
+Next is Sync.com, which is a feature-rich provider with great security but only offers annual plans.
+Finally there’s Google Drive, which is great for collaboration and ease of use, at the cost of privacy.
 It also has the most generous free plan out of all of them, and nothing is cheaper than free.

 The 5 Cheapest Cloud Storage Providers